dpp/lawyersongithub/README.md

-# Lawyers on GitHub

-A club full of lawyers who also have GitHub accounts.
-All you have to do to join is create a [pull request](https://github.com/dpp/lawyersongithub) with information about your bar membership.
+**Lawyers on GitHub**

+The lawyers on GitHub.
+Add your profile info to join us.